 Duke University has one apartment facility on campus that is dedicated to graduate and professional students: Town House Apartments.
 The apartments are available for either continuous or academic term occupancy, are fully furnished and wired for cable, telephone and DukeNet.
-Information, including an online application, can be found at the Residence Life and Housing Services website at http://rlhs.studentaffairs.duke.edu.
+Information, including an online application, can be found at the Housing, Dining and Residence Life website at https://studentaffairs.duke.edu/hdrl.